kanish13/Block_Chain/10_Variable_Visibilty.md

-Scope of local variables is limited to function in which they are defined but State variables can have three types of scopes.

 Public − Public state variables can be accessed internally as well as via messages.
 For a public state variable, an automatic getter function is generated.